 There is no consensus on how long contraception needs to be continued after stopping treatment with a biologic.
-Table 50 gives an overview of the recommended minimum time lag between stopping a biologic treatment and conception, as stated in the respective SmPCs.
 For treatments with a good safety profile during pregnancy, continuation of contraception immediately following treatment cessation may not be as relevant as for treatments with an unknown or less favourable safety profile.
-It is worth noting, that active placental transfer of biologics starts to occur around 13 weeks' gestation and increases significantly after 20 weeks' gestation.
-The specific half-lives of the respective drugs impact the remaining drug level at these time points.